KuroKaze78/CostumeCustomizer/README.txt

 ***************
 * Change Log  *
 ***************
+v1.6 - (4/26/2019)
+Added support for Kanna skin overrides.
+Switched Custom Shaders to Global ShaderRegex.
+This is to fix an issue regarding shadows not being applied to the alpha-enabled clothing drawn from custom shaders.
+I couldn't seem to find a different way to fix it while still using custom shaders so this is the result.
+This does mean that all other draw calls will be subject to the Shader modification.
+The modification replaces the cb2 buffer for the cb12 buffer for most pieces except for a handful of items that were determined to be dynamic based on the scene.
+Those items will be derived from the original cb2 buffer.

 v1.5.1 - (1/14/2019)
 Fixed issue with multiple characters on screen at the same time.